akio-tomiya/LatticeQCD.jl/README.md

 then, you get results though standard I/O.

 The "PARAMETER_FILE" can be created through the wizard.
-To use the wizard on the shell, you write the following code:
+To use the wizard on the shell, you write the following code (save as ``wizard.jl``):

 ```julia:wizard.jl
 using LatticeQCD